PromptGalaxy AIPromptGalaxy AI

 • Terms of Service

-Disclaimer: PromptGalaxy AI is an independent directory and review platform.
-All product names, logos, and trademarks are the property of their respective owners.
+Disclaimer: PromptGalaxy AI is an independent editorial and review platform.
+All product names, logos, and trademarks are the property of their respective owners and are used here for identification and editorial review purposes under fair use principles.
 We are not affiliated with, endorsed by, or sponsored by any of the tools listed unless explicitly stated.
-Our reviews, scores, and analysis represent our own editorial opinion based on research and testing.
-Pricing and features are subject to change by the respective companies.
+Our reviews, scores, and analysis represent our own editorial opinion based on hands-on research and testing.
+Pricing and features are subject to change by the respective companies — always verify on official websites.

 Why Your AI Prompts Suck (And How to Fix Them)